 In some cases, if the pain is intolerable, Dr. Okoroha may recommend a cortisone injection.
 However, it is a good practice to avoid the use of cortisone, as it weakens and softens your cartilage, thereby leading to arthritis of the knee.
 More severe cases are treated by surgery followed by a period of rehabilitation to strengthen the knee.

-If you have experienced a knee injury, please contact Dr. Kelechi Okoroha, orthopedic knee specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced a knee injury, please contact Dr. Kelechi Okoroha, orthopedic knee specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.